Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 t(here)i(s)p(roblem)
-obesity(fat,sugar,g(lucose)i(ndex),(ultra)processing,not watching biggest loser for the contagious motivation,..) is good for the (h)indus-trial(z) economy(medical,food,.; (h)indus-tries), and contagious enough to feedback loop the government, buisness owners,.. court rooms need (/motivational|subliminal/) posters for de-escalation, contempt,.; vague enough laws to allow for /discrimination|"edge cases"|../, discretion at every level, unaccountable lying to the public (they build walls to imprison the public, and make the public pay for it),.. they call the military in for australians, but not organised crime
+obesity(fat,sugar,g(lucose)i(ndex),(ultra)processing,not watching biggest loser for the contagious motivation,..) is good for the (h)indus-trial(z) economy(medical,food,.; (h)indus-tries), and contagious enough to feedback loop the government, buisness owners,.. court rooms need (/motivational|subliminal/) posters for de-escalation, contempt,.; vague enough laws to allow for /discrimination|"edge cases"|../, discretion at every level, unaccountable lying to the public (they build walls to imprison the public, and make the public pay for it),.. they call the military in for australians, but not organised crime; intelligences is more concerned c̄ "terrorism" (mostly committing it, while faking it #propaganda)

 stoner list
  https://www.youtube.com/watch?v=YhiPOg_Ir9c